Post: The EU AI Act: HR Compliance and High-Risk AI Strategy

 Is standard HR workflow automation — like onboarding sequences or policy acknowledgment tracking — considered high-risk?

-Automation that executes predefined logic — routing a new hire’s onboarding checklist, triggering a policy acknowledgment reminder, tracking a compliance deadline, sending a benefits enrollment notification — does not generate probabilistic judgments about individuals.
+Automation executing predefined logic — routing a new hire’s onboarding checklist, triggering a policy acknowledgment reminder, tracking a compliance deadline, sending a benefits enrollment notification — does not generate probabilistic judgments about individuals.
 It applies rules.
 The Act’s high-risk classification targets systems that make or influence decisions with statistical uncertainty, not systems that follow documented if-then logic.

 • Minimal regulatory exposure on those workflows